The p5.js Reference Pages Are Bad

 Code placed within draw() begins looping after setup() runs. draw() will run until the user closes the sketch. draw() can be stopped by calling the noLoop() function. draw() can be resumed by calling the loop() function.

-Surely there’s a better way for us Computer Science educators to present this info to beginners.
+Surely there’s a better way to present this info to beginners.
+What’s the fix?

-p5 doc writers constantly trip themselves up, making variably false generalizations.
+The writers of the p5 docs constantly trip themselves up by making false generalizations.
 Then editors transplant nuance and divulge every possible caveat to those previous statements.

 If a page starts with “The sun shines on the earth”, it then goes on to say, “Except not as much when it’s cloudy, night time, or during a solar eclipse.”
 Woah woah woah, I just wanted to know what the sun does.
 How about we start with, “The sun shines”.
 Then if users want to learn about Earth’s climate and celestial events they can scroll down to that info.